-Abbie Stutzer, caregiver and death doula in-training
+Abbie Stutzer, housekeeper, pet caregiver, and death doula

 I studied peace and conflict studies and political science (undergraduate, 2005), and journalism (master's program, 2008) at the University of Kansas.
 I've worked as an independent freelance writer and editor for various print and online publications.